HTMLGuyLLC/PHPReCaptcha/README.md

 ## Important Notes:

-* Will use Guzzle by default, if available...otherwise fallsback to CURL with non-ideal settings (SSL_VERIFY_PEER/SSL_VERIFY_HOST = false) - I recommend you add a cacert and change these to true.
+* Will use Guzzle by default, if available...otherwise fallsback to CURL with non-ideal settings (SSL_VERIFY_PEER/SSL_VERIFY_HOST = false) - I recommend you add a cacert and pass "true, true" to the verify method (see definition for details)
-* If ANYTHING fails, it will default to allowing the request.
+* If ANYTHING fails (with the exception of a missing IP address), it will default to allowing the request.
 This way you don't miss out if recaptcha is down or something.

 ## To use: